 The Zen Circle is a round form of art which is drawn quickly and freely, seemingly without any practice.
-Yet for a contemplative artist, drawing one is very much a practice, a mindfulness practice which expresses one's state in the moment.
-Like other forms of art, it can be a creative means through which to express, focus, and train the mind.
+Yet for a contemplative artist, drawing one is very much a practice, a mindfulness practice which expresses one's state.
+Like other forms of art, it is a creative means through which to focus and train the mind.
 Each one is an invitation to come back to the present moment.

 WHAT IS A PRACTICE?

 In my interview with the Drawing Your Own Path podcast, I discuss many aspects of my art practice.
 The term practice refers to doing something over and over again on a regular basis.
 Often one practices doing something to get good at it, like learning how to play an instrument.
 Then there are practices like taking a daily walk where the outcome is more subtle but which may lead to feeling healthier and happier.
-And there are practices one does for no other reason than just doing the practice.
+And there are practices one does for no other reason than just doing them.

 Drawing the enso is like all of these kinds of practice.
 First one learns how to hold a brush and draw a circle.
-With repeated practice, one may began to experience benefits like those experienced with meditation such as peace, joy, and calm.
+With repeated practice, one may began to experience benefits like those experienced with meditation such as calm, peace, and joy.
 However often I practice just for the purpose of practicing, for the experience in the moment, whatever that experience turns out to be.